What Size Cat Tree Do I Need? (Small Spaces & Large Cats)

 What Size Cat Tree for Large Cats?

-Large cats need more height, more space, and stronger support than standard cat trees provide.
+Larger cats need more height, more space, and stronger support than standard cat trees provide — otherwise, they simply won’t use it.

 Recommended Cat Tree Size for Large Cats